clux/modul8/Readme.md

  - `localTests`     Bool to determine whether to chuck the standalone module code before bundling/looking for dependencies.
 Avoids pulling in test dependencies or test code.
  It is a bit raw at the moment, as it indiscriminately chucks everything including the point 'require.main' is referenced in your code.
 Enable with caution for now.

+### Notes on require()

+There are fevn different ways you can require things.
+ - **Globally**       I.e. `require('subfolder/module.js')`.
+Here all the require paths (the domains) will be scanned for a matching subfolder and a module.js inside it.
+ Global requires always starts searching on the domain you are currently at.
+If you were inside module.js and a sibling file in that folder existed as 'module2.js' then if you wanted to require that in the same way, i.e. `require('subfolder/module2.js')` even though you are doing it from inside the subfolder.

+ - **Relatively**     Alternatively, you could write `require('./module.js')` to indicate that you are looking only inside this folder on this domain.
+You can also go up from subfolder via
+ `require('./../basemodule.js')` to get a basemodule.js in the parent directory from module.js.
+You can keep chaining '../' to go up a directory, but you cannot write a folder name then go up again.
+ I.e. `require('./../subfolder/../subfolder/../basemodule.js')` is not legal in brownie even though it is technically correct syntax.

+ - **Domain Specific**  `require('shared::fileonsharedpath.js')`. `::`  it cue to brownie that it will look only in the domain named what's before that string.
+Otherwise it works like global requires.
+ Domain specific + relative is either non-sensical (if cross domain), or unnecessary (if same origin domain) as relative require only looks in the current domain anyway.

+ - **Data domain**      `require('data::datakey')`.
+This emulates the domain specific require with the fixed 'data' domain.
+This domain is reserved and does not actually have to have a path.
+ It is there to allow requiring of data that was passed in through the data bake option.
+This needs to be fixed so that brownie knows to exclude looking for these files during codeanalysis.

 ### Glazing - Compiling stylesheets
 In rapid development.
 The API will look something like this.